reefland/ansible-k3s-argocd-renovate/_extra_apps/README.md

 1. Simply copy the directory structure of the application into your ArgoCD repository
 2. Update the `.spec.source.repoURL` in `applications` directory to use your ArgoCD repository
-3. Review `README.md` for the specific application for specific changes to me (secrets, config, etc)
+3. Review `README.md` for the specific application changes to make (secrets, config, etc)
 4. Commit the change

 Within minutes ArgoCD will detect and deploy the application (and Renovate will monitor it for updates.)